 The accompanying financial statements present fully benefit-responsive investment contracts at contract value.
 The Form 5500 requires fully benefit-responsive investment contracts to be reported at fair value.
-Therefore, net assets available for plan benefits on the financial statements are \$1,465,000 more than the amounts reported on the Form 5500 and \$309,000 less than the amounts reported on the Form 5500 as of December 31, 2018 and 2017, respectively, due to the difference between fair value and contract value of fully benefit-responsive investment contracts.
+This difference in presentation resulted in net assets available for plan benefits reported in the financial statements being \$2,341,000 less than the amounts reported on the Form 5500 and \$1,465,000 greater than the amounts reported on the Form 5500 as of December 31, 2019 and 2018, respectively, due to the difference between fair value and contract value of fully benefit-responsive investment contracts.

-Interest in net investment loss of Master Trust reported in the financial statements is \$2,353,000 less than the amount reported on Form 5500 for the year ended December 31, 2018.
-Administrative expenses reported in the financial statements are \$1,214,000 greater than the amounts reported on Form 5500 and interest income on notes receivable from participants reported in the financial statements is \$635,000 greater than the amounts reported on Form 5500 for the year ended December 31, 2018.
-These differences arose from the classification of certain administrative expenses and interest income on notes receivable from participants, which are included in the net investment loss in the Master Trust for Form 5500 reporting purposes.
-Interest in the net investment loss in the Master Trust reported in the financial statements also differed from the related amount per the Form 5500 as a result of the difference between fair value and contract value of fully benefit-responsive investment contracts.
+Interest in net investment gain of Master Trust reported in the financial statements is \$3,244,000 less than the amount reported on Form 5500 for the year ended December 31, 2019.
+Administrative expenses reported in the financial statements are \$1,317,000 greater than the amounts reported on Form 5500 and interest income on notes receivable from participants reported in the financial statements is \$755,000 greater than the amounts reported on Form 5500 for the year ended December 31, 2019.
+These differences arose from the classification of certain administrative expenses and interest income on notes receivable from participants gain in the Master Trust for Form 5500 reporting purposes.
+Interest in the net investment gain in the Master Trust for Form 5500 reporting purposes.

+reported in the financial statements also differed from the related amount per the Form 5500 as a result of the difference between fair value and contract value of fully benefit-responsive investment contracts.